UKCloud/documentation/articles/vmware/vmw-gs.md

 - How to create a compute service and VDC to set up your environment

-- How to log in to vCloud Director/VMware Cloud Director so that you can start to build your applications
+- How to log in to VMware Cloud Director/vCloud Director so that you can start to build your applications

 Now that you've set up your basic environment, you can start building your applications.
 If you want to get up and running quickly, you can take a look at [*How to build a virtual machine with UKCloud for VMware*](vmw-gs-build-vm-vcd.md), which provides a walkthrough of the process.